 Dr Ranj is a TV personality as well as a flourishing NHS clinician, specialising in the wellbeing of young people.
 He is one of the resident doctors on ITV’s This Morning and co-presenter of Save Money: Good Health, and co-creating host of CBeebies series, Get Well Soon.

 Leo is an Operations Manager for Royal Bank of Canada Global Asset Management (UK) Limited.
 He has been a volunteer for a number of charities including almost 10 years as a buddy for people with AIDS.

-The Ben Cohen StandUp Foundation Annual Fundraising Dinner and Awards Ceremony will take place on Thursday 28th June 2018 at the Grange, St Paul’s, London.
+The date for the Ben Cohen StandUp Foundation Annual Fundraising Dinner and Awards Ceremony will be announced shortly.
 Come and join us for a night full of fun, entertainment and laughter.
-Tickets are available here.
+Tickets soon to be available.